A Benchmark and Evaluation of Non-Rigid Structure from Motion: Evaluation Metric

 Thus the robust RMSE is defined as,

 A \nrsfm{} reconstruction is given in an arbitrary coordinate system, thus we must align the reference and reconstruction before computing the error metric.
 This is typically done via Procrustes Analysis~\cite{gower1975generalized}, but as it minimizes the distance between two shapes in a $L2$-norm sense it is also sensitive to outliers.
-Therefore we formulate our alignment process as an optimization problem based on the robust metric of Eq.~\ref{eq:metric}.
+Therefore, we formulate our alignment process as an optimization problem based on the robust metric of Eq.~\ref{eq:metric}.
 Thus the combined metric and alignment is given by,

 An implication of using a robust, as opposed to a $L2$-norm, is that the minimization problem of \eqref{eq:align} cannot be achieved by a standard Procrustes alignment, as done in \cite{TaylorCVPR2010}.
 As such, we optimize \eqref{eq:align} using the Levenberg-Marquardt method, where $s$, $\mathbf{R}$ and $\mathbf{t}$ have been initialized via Procrustes alignment~\cite{gower2004procrustes}.
 In summary, \eqref{eq:align} defines the alignment and metric that has been used for the evaluation presented in Sec.~\ref{sec:evaluation}.

+Notice also that this registration procedure estimates a single rotation and translation for the entire sequence.
+In this way, we avoid the practise of registering the GT 3D shape at every frame of the reconstructed 3D sequence.
+Such frame-by-frame procedure does not account for the global temporal consistency of the reconstructed 3D sequence and in particular regarding possible sign flips of the 3D shape, scale variations, or reflections that might happen abruptly from one frame to the other during reconstruction.
+Registering the 3D ground truth frame-by-frame is also unrealistic, because in general, it is not feasible to do in a real operative reconstruction scenario where 3D GT is not available.

-Since the choice of metric, always has a streak of subjectivity to it, we wanted to investigate the sensitivity of our choice.
-We did this by repeating our evaluation with another robust metric, where minimum track-wise distance between the ground truth and reconstruction was used.
-The major findings and conclusions, as presented in Sec.~\ref{sec:evaluation}, were the same.
+To conclude, the choice of an evaluation metric always has a streak of subjectivity and for this reason, we investigated the sensitivity of choosing a particular one.
+We did this by repeating our evaluation with another robust metric, where the minimum track-wise distance between the ground truth and reconstruction was used.
+By just using the n-th percentile, instead of our truncation, the magnitude of the RMSE significantly decreases, but the major findings and conclusions, as presented in Sec.~\ref{sec:evaluation}, were the same.
 As such we conclude that our conclusions are not overly sensitive to the choice of metric.
-Note, that due to space limitations and clarity of presentation this sensitivity study is not treated further in this text.